 - Automatic feedback collection whenever you want

 Create a fully custom microlearning journey with a pre-built template.
-Make content creation a breeze and focus on implementing positive changes in your business with Zavvy's intuitive manager training platform.
+Make content creation a breeze and focus on implementing positive changes in your business with Zavvy's intuitive training platform.

 📅 Curious how it works?
 Get a free consultation with our employee experience specialists!

 A four-day workweek is a fairly straightforward work flexibility concept.
 Rather than working a standard 40-hour workweek across five working days, employees work fewer hours (typically 32 to 36 hours per week) across four working days.

 Employees get a three-day weekend every week.
 Studies have shown that four-day workweeks lead to increased productivity, improved employee morale, and an overall better work experience for both employees and employers.

 In most four-day workweek arrangements, employees do work fewer hours without a reduction in pay.

 Employees are not productive all 40 hours per week, meaning there is often an opportunity to reduce the number of working hours in a week without impacting productivity.

 However, there are some companies and industries that are not able to reduce working hours when moving to a four-day workweek.